kristi11/ww-filament/README.md

 <!-- ISSUES -->

+> [!NOTE]
-## Known issues
+> ## Known issues

-The following are the known issues that need addressing and i hope that the community will step in and work on them:
+>The following are the known issues that need addressing and i hope that the community will step in and work on them:

-* Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.
+> * Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>